Statesville Veterans Benefits Lawyer

 The process of proving your eligibility for veterans benefits can be lengthy, complicated and stressful.
-On average, it takes nearly 100 days for the VA to rule on your initial application, and the appeals process can drag on for a year or more.
+On average, it takes more than 100 days for the VA to rule on your initial application, and the appeals process can drag on for a year or more.

 During this time, you and your disability attorney will want to gather medical records, military records, and, often, testimony from military servicemembers that you served with, friends and family.